 On my fishing reels that I use for only casting lures in lakes or in rivers, I like to use braided lines for a number of reasons which I will discuss below.

-On the reels that I use when I am float fishing or when bottom bouncing for trout in rivers, I prefer to use a premium monofilament line and I will discuss the benefits of monofilament below and which ones are best.
+On the reels that I use when I am float fishing for trout in rivers, I prefer and only use a premium monofilament line and I will discuss the benefits of monofilament below and which ones are best.
 If you want to learn how to catch more trout, check out my page on float fishing for trout.

-When I am using reels that I use for many different methods, instead of changing lines, I always prefer a premium monofilament fishing line for trout fishing.
+When I am using reels that I use for multiple methods, instead of changing lines, I always prefer a premium monofilament fishing line for trout fishing which is why I often recommend mono over all other lines.

 Is Mono The Best Line For Trout Fishing?